Myofascial Pain Integrated Self-care Treatment

 Each training module starts with a self-assessment of the pain condition, its root causes, readiness to change, and self-efficacy.
 The program presents short video lessons on each risk factor personalized to the patient based on the results of the assessment.

 Real change is hard work.
 Education and information alone do not change human behavior.
 Coaching at MHNPC is about empowering patients and providing them with resources, support, and a plan.
-Health coaches are key change agents who can help shift the U.S. healthcare system from one that is focused on reacting to disease and injury into one that also supports prevention and health promotion and fosters health and wellbeing.
+TMJ health coaches are key change agents who can help shift the U.S. healthcare system from one that is focused on reacting to disease and injury into one that also supports prevention and health promotion and fosters health and wellbeing.

 Empowering, Engaging and Training Patients Suffering from Myofascial Pain

 Minnesota Head and Neck Pain Clinic helps patients like Olivia understand the important role they play in managing their pain.
-Self-management strategies empower, engage and train patients to reduce the causes of their chronic pain in all realms of their lives.
+Self-management strategies empower, engage, and train patients to reduce the causes of their chronic pain in all realms of their lives.
 Orofacial pain is now recognized as a new dental speciality.

 What is Myofascial Chronic Pain Transformative Care?